PSLmodels/C-TAM/Housing/README.md

 1. Choose whether or not to use the Supplemental Poverty Measure (SPM) dataset's housing subsidy amounts by setting the imputation script variable "use_spm_data = True/False" according to this decision.
--Refer to the documentation _Housing\_Imputation\_Report.pdf_ for more details on this dataset.
+- Refer to the documentation _Housing\_Imputation\_Report.pdf_ for more details on this dataset.

-2. If you choose True, then download the [SPM 2013 at dataset](https://www.census.gov/data/datasets/2013/demo/supplemental-poverty-measure/spm.html) into the same directory as the imputation script.
+2. If you choose True, then download the [SPM 2013 dataset](https://www.census.gov/data/datasets/2013/demo/supplemental-poverty-measure/spm.html) into the same directory as the imputation script.

 3. Open the _rf\_probs.ipynb_ script and set use\_spm\_data = True/False depending on what you chose above.
+Run the script.
-Then run this script to produce the corresponding Random Forest Classifer probabilities used in the imputation labeled as 'rf_probs(_spm).csv'
+- This creates the Random Forest Classifer probabilities used in the imputation labeled as _rf\_probs(\_spm).csv_.

 4. Run _create\_admin.py_ with the appropriate [HUD administrative data](https://www.huduser.gov/portal/datasets/assthsg.html) already downloaded into the imputation script location (refer to documentation for more information).
 - This creates the administrative data in the file _Admin\_totals\_all.csv_ used in the imputation.